 - 15. Ozeri Wind Adjustable Oscillating Tower Fan

-Whether you live in a land of perpetual summer or always dread those few days a year where it feels like you cannot escape the heat no matter how hard you try, you need a fan to get you through without sweating your bodyweight into the sofa, and then some.
+Whether you live in a land of perpetual summer or always dread those few days a year where it feels like you cannot escape the heat no matter how hard you try, you need a fan to get you through without sweating your body weight into the sofa, and then some.
 While traditional ceiling fans and oscillating fans have their place, it’s the best tower fans that excel when it comes to providing respite from the heat without taking up too much space.

 Modern, sleek, and effortlessly stylish, tower fans can easily be mistaken for a piece of art or remnant of alien visits.
 They aren’t that, of course, or at least not that anyone’s aware of, but they can still provide an experience that is both comforting and out of this world.